okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/dynamic-whitelist-custom-as/index.md

 ---
 title: Use a dynamic group whitelist with a Custom Authorization Server
 ---
-To use the Group functions to create an ID token or an access token using a dynamic group whitelist, create a groups claim and a groups scope in the Custom Authorization Server.
+To use the Group Functions to create an ID token or an access token using a dynamic group whitelist, create a Groups claim and a Groups scope in the Custom Authorization Server.
 For this example, we are adding a claim for use with an access token.

 1. In the Admin Console, from the **Security** menu, select **API**, and then select the authorization server that you want to configure.
 2. Navigate to the **Claims** tab and click **Add Claim**.